 Wind Load measures how much wind pressure a window can handle.
 This is usually provided in miles per hour (mph) in the United States.
 The industry standard for windows is approximately 90 mph while many notable manufacturers have performance ratings high above that.
 Water Resistance measures how much sustained wind with driving rain a window can handle before moisture starts to get past the seals.
 The industry standard for Water Resistance is approximately 34 mph, but most high-quality and upgraded windows rate higher.

 All of these factors work together to create the new windows that are perfect for your home and your needs.
-Knowing what to look for and how to shop for new windows can help you get the best fit for you.
+There are many reasons to replace your windows and knowing what to look for and how to shop for new windows can help you get the best fit for you.
 For help with questions about window performance and replacement windows, call Zephyr Thomas at 717-399-4708 or stop by our showroom to see window styles in person!